n4n0lix/kerosene/README.md

 ## 2. coding conventions
 ### 2.1 contract
-make visible what the function requires and can ensure after its execution.
+make visible what the function requires and ensures after its execution.

     Requires( <bool> ); // Required by the function to work properly Assert( <bool> );   // Some in-function check of sanity